Jueyan-Lin/Course-project-sales-pred/README.md

-# Course-project-sales-pred
+# Course project for sales prediction
-Course project for sales prediction
+This is the sales prediction for a course project.
+We generated the prediction results mainly focus on regression methods in this project.